Teaching

 Psychological Science Literacy

 Psychology information literacy and the ability to interpret psychological research are critical parts of an undergrad education in psychology (APA Learning Goals & Outcomes for the Undergraduate Psych Major).
 However, these skills don't come naturally to most students; they are difficult and take time and practice to develop.
-To facilitate the development of these skills, I place a heavy emphasis on the use of primary and secondary scientific articles in my teaching (as opposed to reliance on textbooks).
-My senior-level moral psychology course relies almost entirely on articles, and even my social psychology course (the first psych course for many students) uses articles as required readings toward the end of the term.
+To facilitate the development of these skills, I place a heavy emphasis on the use of primary and secondary scientific articles in my teaching (as opposed to reliance on textbooks), especially in Moral Psychology.

 Measurement